MileHacker Logo

 Climate Patterns

 Spring (March - May): Temperatures typically range from 15-25°C (59-77°F).
-Some rain increases as May approaches.
+Moderate rainfall increases as May approaches.
 Humidity begins its ascent.
-This period delivers agreeable conditions for outdoor pursuits, with blooming flora increasing the scenery.
+This period delivers agreeable conditions for outdoor pursuits, with blooming flora adding to the scenery.
 Mornings sometimes bring a light mist, creating a serene ambiance over the lake.

 Optimal Seasons